 Are you lacking energy and motivation?
 Having a hard time getting out of bed in the morning?
 Getting angry over the smallest things?
 These feelings can sneak up on us until one day we realize that it has been a long-time since we experienced anything close to happiness or joy.
 What a miserable way to feel!
-Often over time, depressive symptoms can start to get better on their own.
-Sometimes our circumstances improve, the weather may get improve, we might start getting more sleep…and sometimes they don’t get better or it takes a long time.
+Depressive symptoms, at times, can get better on their own.
+Sometimes our circumstances improve, the weather may improve, we might start getting more sleep…and sometimes they don’t get better or it takes a long time.
 Research shows that talk therapy can help reduce depression by offering a safe place to share your feelings and frustrations.
-You will also learn some tools that you can use to help battle the depression when you feel it reaching out to you again.
-You can read more about depression below or call for a free consultation, 608-628-7147.
+Therapy can also teach you tools that you can use to help battle the depression when you feel it smothering you.
+Read more about depression below or call for a free consultation, 608-628-7147.

 What is Depression?